raftedproc/mipt-rust/tools/rover/README.md

   - `PATH` is the root of the problem.
   - `CI` is the string that represents the CI name.
 Supported ones are:
     - `no-report` (default) - just don't report anything.
-    - `manytask` - send the result to the Manytask of School of Data Analysis.
+    - `manytask` - send the result to the Manytask of the School of Data Analysis.
 - `rover submit --path PATH --solutions-repo REPO --message MSG`
   - Gets problem from `PATH`.
 The default `PATH` is the current directory.
+  - Changes branch to problem `GROUP/TITLE`, adds files to git, commits with message `MSG`, and pushes to remote.
+If `MSG` is not set, use some default one).
   - Copies allowed files to `REPO`.
 Otherwise, it uses `solutions` folder from the course repository.
-  - Changes branch to problem `GROUP/TITLE`, adds files to git, commits with message `MSG`, and pushes to remote.
-If `MSG` is not set, use some default one).
 - `rover compose --input INPUT --output OUTPUT`
   - Reads `.compose.yml` from `INPUT` repository.
-  - Prunes OUTPUT directory, ignoring files from `do-not-delete`.
+  - Prunes `OUTPUT` directory, ignoring files from `do-not-delete`.
   - Copies problems and processes sources.
   - Copies tools and processes sources.
   - Copies files to copy.